carlinyuen/NSTree/README.md

 B-Tree data structure implementation for iOS / objective-c without using CFTree.
 Can be used as a storage mechanism or to index large sets of data.
 Performs fairly well compared to Core Data and regular NSArrays.
 Keywords: iOS, tree, algorithms, data structures, binary, b-trees, core data, storage, unit tests, benchmarks.

+Note: working on a database layer that uses the NSTree; feel free to check it out and contribute to it here: [NSTreeDatabase](https://github.com/carlinyuen/NSTreeDatabase).

 ## Features
  - Customizable Node Capacity (max # children per node).
  - Binary Search within Nodes for faster data search.